HackSouth/hacksouth.github.io/_posts/2020-12-10-Is-that-you-Hack-South?-Is-this-me?.md

 ---

 ###### What is Hack South?
-Many have asked, what is Hack South, why Hack South and where is this all going.
-This blog will try to lay out the foundation, the activity and the vision for **Hack South**, Home of the ubiquitous South <!--more-->
+Many have asked, what is Hack South, why Hack South and where is this all going?
+This blog will try to lay out the foundation, the activity and the vision for **Hack South**, Home of the ubiquitous South.

+###### We will also highlight some things we are working on, highlight some roles, channels and activities.<!--more-->

 ## The History